-MSC was measured in each of the five secondary schools Years (5-9) with the same set of six items, using a 5-point Likert scale: "not true", "hardly true", "somewhat true", "largely true", or "absolutely true".
-Across the five waves, the alpha estimates of reliability were consistently high (Year 5 $\alpha$ = .88; Year 6 $\alpha$ = .90; Year 7 $\alpha$ = .89; Year 8 $\alpha$ = .91; Year 9 $\alpha$ = .92).
-The items used to measure

-MSC were: "In math, I am a talented student"; "It is easy for me to understand things in math"; "I can solve math problems well"; "It is easy to me to write tests/exams in math"; "It is easy to me to learn something in math"; "If the math teacher asks a question, I usually know the right answer".
+MSC was measured in each of the five secondary schools (Years 5 through 9) with the same set of six items, using a five-point Likert scale, ranging from not true, hardly true, somewhat true, largely true, to absolutely true.
+Across the five waves, the alpha estimates of reliability were consistently high (Year 5 α = .88; Year 6 α = .90; Year 7 α = .89; Year 8 α = .91; Year 9 α = .92).
+The items used to measure MSC were as follows: "In math, I am a talented student"; "It is easy for me to understand things in math"; "I can solve math problems well"; "It is easy to me to write tests/exams in math"; "It is easy to me to learn something in math"; "If the math teacher asks a question, I usually know the right answer".

-Students' achievement was measured with school grades (math in Years 4-9; German in Year 4) and math standardized achievement test scores (Years 5-9).
+Students' achievement was measured with school grades (math in Years 4 through 9; German in Year 4) and math standardized achievement test scores (Years 5 through 9).
 School grades were end-of-the-year final grades obtained from school documents.
 The standardized PALMA Math Achievement Test (Murayama et al., 2013; Pekrun et al., 2007) was based on multiple-choice and open-ended items to measure students' modeling and algorithmic competencies in arithmetic, algebra, and geometry.
-The test was constructed using multi-matrix sampling with a balanced incomplete block design, such that the number of items increased with each wave, varying between 60 and 90 items across the five waves, with anchor items to allow for linking the two test forms and the five measurement points.
+The test was constructed using multimatrix sampling with a balanced incomplete block design, such that the number of items increased with each wave, varying between 60 and 90 items across the five waves, with anchor items to allow for linking the two test forms and the five measurement points.
 The obtained achievement scores were scaled using one-parameter logistic item response theory, confirming the unidimensionality and longitudinal invariance of the test scales (Murayama et al., 2013).